Skip to main content

 I have fallen in love with….

-You can assume several things about Marcus Carlos Ruffin’s fiction.
+You can assume several things about Maurice Carlos Ruffin’s fiction.
 It will be well-written.
 You will experience the characters as real people.
 It will make an impact.
 He will add elements you didn’t know the story needed to take it to a whole ‘nother level, but, thankfully, he did.
 Beyond these givens, never assume anything about Ruffin’s work.
 For—ha, ha, another given—you will be surprised by what you read.

 Thank you, Mr. Ruffin, for this book I love.